Austin Riley Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 16th in MLB.
+- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.53 team ERA ranks 23rd across all league pitching staffs.
+- The Mets have the 22nd-ranked team ERA among all league pitching staffs (4.58).

-- The Mets rank 25th in baseball in home runs given up (81 total, 1.3 per game).
+- Mets pitchers combine to surrender the fifth-most home runs in baseball (83 total, 1.3 per game).

-- Scherzer makes the start for the Mets, his 10th of the season.
-He is 5-2 with a 3.21 ERA and 48 strikeouts in 47 2/3 innings pitched.
+- Verlander gets the start for the Mets, his seventh of the season.
+He is 2-3 with a 4.25 ERA and 30 strikeouts in 36 2/3 innings pitched.

-- In his last outing on Thursday against the Philadelphia Phillies, the right-hander threw seven innings, allowing one earned run while surrendering five hits.
+- The right-hander last pitched on Friday against the Toronto Blue Jays, when he went six innings, allowing one earned run while giving up five hits.

-- In nine games this season, the 38-year-old has put up an ERA of 3.21, with 9.1 strikeouts per nine innings.
-Opponents are hitting .220 against him.
+- In six games this season, the 40-year-old has put up an ERA of 4.25, with 7.5 strikeouts per nine innings.
+Opponents are hitting .235 against him.

 © 2023 Data Skrive.
 All rights reserved.